xsolla/xsolla-login-js-sdk/README.md

   * *language code*: language code in the [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) format;
   * *country code*: country/region code in the [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format.

-  The list of social networks will be sorted from most to least used, according to the variable value.
+  The language of the widget interface.
+Also used for sorting social networks by the frequency of use in the chosen region.

  ------------------------------------------------------------------
   **fields**